gcky/etl-project-website/user-docs.md

 #### Comments at the start of the file

 - Some CSV/XLSX files have comments at the start of the file which are not part of the dataset.
-While Tungsten may accept the file, the resulting data structure will likely not to be correct.
+While Willow may accept the file, the resulting data structure will likely not to be correct.
 Luckily, under *Advanced Options*, you can specify the number of initial lines to ignore when uploading your file.
-If you do so, Tungsten will skip those lines when parsing your file.
+If you do so, Willow will skip those lines when parsing your file.

 #### Invalid formats

-- While Tungsten is a great tool for cleaning datasets, it wasn't built for dealing with invalid data files.
+- While Willow is a great tool for cleaning datasets, it wasn't built for dealing with invalid data files.
 However, it will make its best attempt at parsing your file by **removing** invalid records.
-If Tungsten was not able to parse your file, you will have to fix them before being able to upload them into Tungsten.
+If Willow was not able to parse your file, you will have to fix them before being able to upload them into Willow.

 #### Text encoding issues

-- Text encoding discrepancies may result in Tungsten not accepting your file.
-Tungsten works in **UTF-8**, while it will do its best to detect the encoding of your file using the excellent [chardet](https://chardet.github.io/) library and convert it to UTF-8, it doesn't always succeed.
+- Text encoding discrepancies may result in Willow not accepting your file.
+Willow works in **UTF-8**, while it will do its best to detect the encoding of your file using the excellent [chardet](https://chardet.github.io/) library and convert it to UTF-8, it doesn't always succeed.
 In these cases, you will have to convert the file yourself before uploading it again.

 <a class="anchor" id="load-download"></a>